ashasoroushpoor/Iris_tutorial_popl21/README.md

   Ralf Jung, Robbert Krebbers, Jacques-Henri Jourdan, Aleš Bizjak, Lars Birkedal, Derek Dreyer.
   A detailed description of the Iris logic and its model

+## Generating the exercises

+If you want to contribute to the tutorial, note that the files in `exercises/` are generated from the corresponding files in `solutions/`.
+Run `make exercises` to re-generate those files.
+This requires `gawk` to be installed (which should usually be available on Linux but might have to be installed separately on macOS).